 The appointment of new Trustees and advisors is the collective responsibility of the existing Board of Trustees.
 New Trustees who can help meet the strategic ambition of The Foundation (UK) and provide an appropriate mix of expertise and experience are appointed.
-The maximum continuous, uninterrupted period for which a director can hold the office of director is a three-year term.
-Up to nine trustees can serve on the Board at any one time.
+The maximum continuous, uninterrupted period for which a director can hold the office of practices that Trustees uphold and implement to fulfil the public trust vested in them to protect Professor Fred Hollows' legacy and achieve his vision for a world without blindness.